Here you can chose your car model and look for stricktly dedicated products.

 I have recently switched to trying these after nearly 10 years of using mainly Goodyear tires and i was very happy with everything to do with them except the life of them.
 My car is very heavy and it is loaded quite a bit so i always need a decent tire, something i can trust and i am more happy with a tire that grips perfectly than has an amazing mileage but the Goodyear Eagle F1s were getting a little expensive so i read all the reviews i could find on the Nokian Z Line and i said i would try them.
 I am very happy so far, they are just as good in the rain as an Eagle F1 and MUCH quieter!
 They seem to be wearing better than the Eagles and my God they are quieter.
 I am going from Ireland to Italy in 5 weeks so i will see how they hold up to motorway driving, i have a feeling they will be ok.
 They are a good price and my Saab 95 Aero Combi drives very well on them.
 I would recomend them for my type of car, they may not suit all cars but maybe they are better on large heavy cars as i see a few reviews with people running them on smaller cars.
 I will definatly be buying them again.

-I've mounted the Nokian WR D4 tyres over 2 months ago.
+I had the Nokian WR D4 tyres fitted over 2 months ago.
 I drove a little more than 750 miles on them with a 150 bhp car weighing

 1.5 tons.
 Usually in the city.
 First thing that got my attention was the smell of rubber compound.
 That's very unusual.
 From

 what I've read Nokian added canola oil to the mixture, maybe this caused such an unusual effect.
-These tires really smell like
+These tyres really smell like

 no other.
 I don't pay much attention to the appearance of the tread, for me it's completely irrelevant.
 For me, the tyre needs

 to be effective when it comes to draining water, mud and snow as well as breaking distance.
-On second place i'd put the noise
+On second place I put the noise

 level and the third thing is rolling resistance.
 But I must admit that this tread is unique in appearance and looks quite nice.